idempiere/idempiere.github.io/docs/basic-functional/vocabulary.md

 ---
 # Vocabulary {#vocabulary}

 This page defines basic terms you should know when using iDempiere.
 Consider bookmarking this page for future reference.
+Note that the order of terms is prioritized by relevance and importance (not alphabet).

 ## Tenant Definition and Usage {#tenant}